bousqi/SMEG_PLUS/README.md

 Thanks to @DarkSino and @pixx for their notes on SMEG inner mecanics.
 Thanks to @MWyann that developped a RaspberryPi USB key that acts as a connected key from PSA.

-Rather than trying to understand **vxWorks** that seems to act similarly to a kernel in linux, I bent digged into the upgrade process which sets everything at it's right place.
+Rather than trying to understand **vxWorks** that seems to act similarly to a kernel in linux, I digged into the upgrade process which sets everything at it's right place.
 Thus it offers the perfect opportunity to understand how the SMEG works.
-Cherry on the cake, the upgrade binary is in ELF format, and consequently analysis will be far more easy !
+Cherry on the cake, the upgrade binary is in ELF format, and consequently analysis will be far more easy ! <br>
+Thanks to a first pass on upgrade proccess, now I'm able to analyze efficiently the **vxWorks.bin**

+## TODO
+- Create an RPI0W hotspot for longer remote acess to shell
+- Complete vxWorks disassembly
+- List all USB devices supported : VID/PID + class (EEM/MS/any other)
+- List all internal commands
+- Dig on 3333 port server (GPS related)
+- Dig on 20000 port server
+- Find U-Boot location + dump ?
+- Finish upgrade process analysis

 ## SMEG Hardware